Scientific Name

 How to Grow and Care

 Overall, these are very attractive cacti for dish gardens or indoor displays.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 However, it is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
-They will suffer from rot in the presence of humidity.
+They will suffer from rot in the presence of moisture.
 Echinocactus cacti are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

 It is best to repot at the beginning of the growing season or summer.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Echinocactus.